Tel Aviv (journal)

 Tel Aviv is the journal of the Tel Aviv University Institute of Archaeology.
 It is a biannual peer-reviewed academic journal published by Routledge.
 It publishes articles on recent archaeological research in the Southern Levant and studies in Near Eastern archaeology.
-Its main focus is the biblical and protohistoric periods (Iron Age, Bronze Age, Chalcolithic and Neolithic).
-It also publishes some articles on classical and prehistoric archaeology.
+While its main focus is the second and first millennia BCE, the journal features articles dealing with the prehistoric periods and as late as the late antiquity.